BestTimesToVisit.com Logo

 safety

-Montreal is generally a very safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night in less populated areas.
-Keep your valuables secure and avoid displaying them ostentatiously, particularly in crowded tourist spots.
+Montreal is a very safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit streets, especially when exploring areas like downtown or the Gay Village after dark.
+Keep valuables secure and avoid displaying expensive items.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.